slutzo/saucepan/README.md

 * boxart - Contains box art image files named after the associated ROMs.
 A box art can be any format or size.
 When building the UCE, saucepan will automatically convert it to a 222x306 PNG.
 * cores - Contains custom cores to be packaged into the UCE file.
-If you want to use the stock cores included with the Legends Ultimate, there doesn't need to be anything in here.
+If you want to use the built-in cores included with the Legends Ultimate, there doesn't need to be anything in here.
 * roms - Contains ROM files.